mostspace/Laravel-TETCO/README.md

 First Page: ( Login)
-There will not be a sign up in this tool , only predefined users will login
+There will not be a sign up in this tool , only predefined users will login.

 So the first database need to be created is the database of the users which will have:
 Name: